-(1) The retaining wall height standards in this Section 14.8.5 apply to the portion of a wall, fence or similar structure that supports a higher finished grade on one side than on the the wall to the finished grade at the top of the wall.
+- 20 (1) The retaining wall height standards in this Section 14.8.5 apply to the portion of a wall, - 21 fence or similar structure that supports a higher finished grade on one side than on the - other.
+The height of the retaining wall is measured from the finished grade at the base of - 23 the wall to the finished grade at the top of the wall.
 (Ord.
-No. 2012-11 § 22)

-21 refice of similar structure that supports a higher missing grade on one side than on the 22 other.
-The height of the retaining wall is measured from the finished grade at the base of

-(2) The fence height standards in this Section 14-8.5 apply to fences, screen walls and similar structures, and hedges.
-Railings or similar barriers required by building or other codes to protect against falling hazards are exempt when built to the minimum height required by those codes and when constructed to maximize transparency.
-Fence height is measured from the finished grade at the base of the fence, excluding the height of any retaining wall upon which it is built.
+No. 2012-11 § 22) - 24 (2) The fence height standards in this Section 14-8.5 apply to fences, screen walls and - similar structures, and hedges.
+Railings or similar barriers required by building or other codes to - 26 protect against falling hazards are exempt when built to the minimum height required by those - 27 codes and when constructed to maximize transparency.
+Fence height is measured from the - 28 finished grade at the base of the fence, excluding the height of any retaining wall upon which it - 29 is built.

-30 (3) Additional regulations may apply to walls and fences, including Section 14-5.2 (Historic 31 Districts), Section 14-5.4(A)(4) (South Central Highway Corridor Overlay District Standards) 32 and Section 14-7.1(F) (Visibility at Driveways and Yards).
-If those or other provisions of 33 Chapter 14 conflict with the requirements of this Section 14-8.5, conflicts shall be resolved 34 pursuant to Section 14-1.7 (Conflicting Provisions).
+- 30 (3) Additional regulations may apply to walls and fences, including Section 14-5.2 (Historic - Districts), Section 14-5.4(A)(4) (South Central Highway Corridor Overlay District Standards) - and Section 14-7.1(F) (Visibility at Driveways and Yards).
+If those or other provisions of - Chapter 14 conflict with the requirements of this Section 14-8.5, conflicts shall be resolved - pursuant to Section 14-1.7 (Conflicting Provisions).

-35 (B) Maximum Height of Retaining Walls and Fences
+(B) Maximum Height of Retaining Walls and Fences